 For systems installed prior to March 2017:

-At the end of the year, on what's called your anniversary date (which you pick when your system is installed), you will receive a refund from your utility company for any remaining credits.
-Note that you will pay for your electricity at the retail rate, but will be paid for credits at the end of the year at the wholesale rate.
-So, it really doesn't pay to grossly oversize your system expecting to make money off the utility company.
+At the end of the year, on what's called your anniversary date or true up date (which you pick when your system is installed), you will receive a refund from your utility company for any remaining credits.
+Note that when you draw electricity from the grid you will pay for your electricity at the retail rate, but on your true up date you will be paid for credits at the end of the year at the wholesale rate.
+This is typically significantly lower than the retail rate.
+So, it really doesn't pay oversize your system expecting to make money off the utility company.
 (Also, you will only receive state incentives for up to 110% of your electricity needs for systems sited on your property and 100% of your needs for community distributed generation systems -- see below.)

 Homeowners and even renters can now take advantage of solar electric systems -- even if their property gets little or no sun.
 In the fall of 2015, NY State expanded regulations allowing residents to take advantage of solar systems situated off-site, as well.
 So-called community distributed generation greatly expanded solar electric systems to people whose sites were less than ideal for solar, including renters.
 It works just like having a system on your property and having the power "net metered" so that you receive credits for all the power the panels produce, even though they're on someone else's property.
-And if you move to another apartment or house in the same utility zone, you can take your system (or at least the solar credits) with you!
+And if you move to another apartment or house in the same utility zone, you can "take" your system (or at least the solar credits) with you!

 For more information, visit our Community Shared Solar pages or contact Guillermo Metz at email@example.com / 607-272-2292x185 or Terry Carroll at firstname.lastname@example.org.

 Last updated August 24, 2020